ethan-ck/Alexandria/Biology/Organic Molecules.md

 			- Polysaccharides are an ideal short term energy storage molecule as they are quite large and insoluble.
 			- The most abundant polysaccharide in nature is cellulose
 	- Proteins
+		- The building block (monomers) of proteins are amino acids
+			- amino groups and an acid group
+		- Like lipids, they are insoluble in water
 		- Gluten
 			- Gluten is a type of protein
 			- Found in Wheat, rye and barley
 			- Celiac disease is a disorder involving the body identifying gluten as a foreign pathogen.
+		- Primary importance in the structure and function of cells
+			- Support: Structural proteins ex include keratin, collagen, and the protein in spiderwebs
+			- Metabolism
+				- Something about enzymes lol idk and transporting stuff catalysts
+		- Proteins also act as carriers or channels within cell membranes, make motion possible, and help defend the body against diseases
+		- Peptides are formed when two amino acids are joined by a dehydration synthesis reaction between the carboxyl group and the amino group of another

 	- Lipids
 		- Biological molecules such as fats, oils, and waxes.